-Photography: Dan Maxwell, Katie Milwright, Matt Toll, Gavin Head Editors: Shannon Swan, Ken Sallows Music: Michael Hohnen, Geoffrey Gurrumul Yunupingu, Erkki Veltheim Festivals: Melbourne 2017;
+Photography: Dan Maxwell, Katie Milwright, Matt Toll, Gavin Head Editors: Shannon Swan, Ken Sallows

-Berlin 2018
+Music: Michael Hohnen, Geoffrey Gurrumul Yunupingu, Erkki Veltheim Festivals: Melbourne 2017; Berlin 2018

 In English and Yolngu Matha, with English subtitles

-Cinemascope

 "A profound and transporting songline...
-Paul Damien Williams' poignant film captures the singular qualities - both as an artist and a man - of Geoffrey Gurrumul Yunupingu, the widely celebrated aboriginal Australian musician known for soulful tenor vocals that blended his traditional cultural heritage and Yolngu language with Western folk, gospel and classical elements.
-Approaching its reclusive subject with unerring respect, the elegantly composed doc mirrors the gentle power and ethereal hush of Gurrumul's singing." - David Rooney, Hollywood Reporter

-"Formerly a member of Yothu Yindi and Saltwater Band, Geoffrey Gurrumul Yunupingu, who was blind from birth and passed away last year at age 46, released his first solo album in 2008.
-He sang mostly in the Indigenous languages of the Gumatj, Galpu and Djambarrpuyngu people, and attracted immense global acclaim, including being hailed by Rolling Stone as 'Australia's most important voice'...
+Paul Damien Williams' poignant film captures the singular qualities - both as an artist and a man of Geoffrey Gurrumul Yunupingu, the widely celebrated aboriginal Australian musician known for soulful tenor vocals that blended his traditional cultural heritage and Yolngu language with Western folk, gospel and classical elements.
+Approaching its reclusive subject with unerring respect, the elegantly composed doc mirrors the gentle power and ethereal hush of Gurrumul's singing." - David Rooney, Hollywood Reporter and passed away last year at age 46, released his first solo album in 2008.
+He sang mostly in the Indigenous languages of the Gumati, Galpu and Djambarrpuyngu people, and attracted immense global acclaim, including being hailed by Rolling Stone as 'Australia's most important voice'...
 For Gurrumul fans, the film is obviously a must-see.
-For those unfamiliar, or vaguely familiar with his work, it's an even greater treat: they will be entertained, enthralled, perhaps in some small way changed."

-- Luke Buckmaster, The Guardian
+For those unfamiliar, or vaguely familiar with his work, it's an even greater treat: they will be entertained, enthralled, perhaps in some small way changed." - Luke Buckmaster, The Guardian